replicatedhq/replicated-docs/docs/templates/process-multiple-procedure.md

 <!--Separate each task under a new heading.
 If there are optional tasks that the user can complete as part of the larger procedure, put “(Optional)“ in the heading.-->

 [Introductory sentence or two to explain the “what“ and “why“ of the task.
 You can tell the user that the previous task must be completed first.
-For example: "After you create a blah blah, you can configure the abcdefg.
+For example: "After you create a blah blah, you can configure the...
 This helps you..."]

 To [do this task]: